Filip Filipović (politician): Second Congress of the CPJ

 Filipović showed particular interest in organizing Yugoslav communist youth.
-At the Founding Conference of the Union of Communist Youth of Yugoslavia (SKOJ) on October 10, 1919, in Zagreb, it was decided that this organization would be completely independent and that it would be in contact with the Socialist Workers' Party of Yugoslavia (Communists) ("SRPJ(k)") through its delegates.
+At the Founding Conference of the Union of Communist Youth of Yugoslavia (SKOJ) on October 10, 1919, in Zagreb, it was decided that this organization would be completely independent and that it would be in contact with the Socialist Workers' Party of Yugoslavia (Communists) (SRPJ(k)) through its delegates.

 Having been politically seasoned by his association with the Bolsheviks, Filipović was one of the few party leaders who tried to convey Lenin's views on the role of youth in the revolutionary struggle to the other members of the Central Party Council.
-Since he viewed the youth as a reserve of the party, which must be trained for revolutionary work through independent political activity, he insisted on the socialist upbringing and education of the youth.
+Since he viewed the youth as a reserve of the party, which must be trained for revolutionary work through independent political activity, he insisted on socialist upbringing and education of the youth.
 When preparations for the Second Congress of the SRPJ(k) were underway, there were more serious disagreements between the executive committee of the Central Party Council and the SKOJ leadership, and when the Regional Secretariat of the SKOJ for Croatia made a decision not to participate in the pre-election campaign for the municipal elections, Filip Filipović managed to convince SKOJ leaders not to oppose the party's leadership.
 His reputation and authority which he had established among these young communists prevailed at the Second Congress of SKOJ, held from June 10 to 14, 1920 in Belgrade, where he managed to convince the delegates of the Congress to give up voting for the Resolution, which demanded that the SRPJ(k) not participate in the elections for the Constituent Assembly.